-The Certificate IV in Outdoor Recreation is aimed at people that are either already working in the Outdoor Recreation sector or for those that want to launch their career.
+The Certificate IV in Outdoor LEadership is aimed at people that are either already working in the Outdoor Recreation sector or for those that want to launch their career.
 The nationally recognised qualification provides skills and knowledge for an individual to competently guide an outdoor recreation activity.
 An instructor has the skills, knowledge and experience to facilitate skill transfer or development to clients in order that they may participate in outdoor activities.

 Note: Face-to-Face training dates can be found on our TRAINING CALENDAR - Should you require a specific date or location, please contact the office and we can make mutual arrangements to assist you.